BilldarBagdar/C4Device_32StepSequencer/README.md

 <h3>Version 2.0</h3>
-<p>of this Max 9.0.4 project integrates with the Mackie C4 remote script hosted by
+<p>of this Max 9.0.5 project integrates with the Mackie C4 remote script hosted by
 <a href="https://github.com/markusschloesser/MackieC4_P3"> Markus Schloesser</a> as the script's USER mode.
 </p>
 <p>
-The integration is still in alpha or beta development, not necessarily ready for full release.
-But the changes seem stable enough to push to origin here.
-The integration requires one more midi loopback port (on top of the two required for standalone sequencer operation) between Live's "C4 remote script" midi out and this patch's "C4 Midi In" port.
+The integration is still in development, not necessarily ready for full release.
+But it is stable enough to push to origin here.
+(If running on the same computer as a DAW like Live), the integration requires one more midi loopback port
+(on top of the two required for standalone sequencer operation) between Live's "C4 remote script" midi out and this patch's "C4 Midi In" port.
 Connections should flow like this
 </p>